intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windos_users.md

     > __Notes__:
     > Here is an example that will create a `GIMP` folder in `C:\Users\Public\`, and then download the package to `C:\Users\Public\GIMP`, you still can define where to place this package by yourself.

-- Use same command prompt that used in previous step to include OpenVINO environment by below command.
+- Use same command prompt that used in previous step to include OpenVINO™ environment by below command.

     ```sh
     C:\Users\Public\w_openvino_toolkit_windows_2023.2.0.13089.cfd42bd2cb0_x86_64\setupvars.bat
     ```
     > __Notes__:
-    > - Folder name of `w_openvino_toolkit_windows_2023.2.0.13089.cfd42bd2cb0_x86_64` is depends on OpenVINO version.
-The folder name of OpenVINO 2023.2 is `w_openvino_toolkit_windows_2023.2.0.13089.cfd42bd2cb0_x86_64`.
+    > - Folder name of `w_openvino_toolkit_windows_2023.2.0.13089.cfd42bd2cb0_x86_64` is for OpenVINO™ `2023.2` version and it depends on OpenVINO™ version.
-    > - Please ensure the OpenVINO environment is set, otherwise, NPU will not work for GIMP AI plugins with OpenVINO Backend.
+    > - Please ensure the OpenVINO™ environment is set, otherwise, NPU will not work for GIMP AI plugins with OpenVINO™ Backend.

  - Use same command prompt that used in previous steps and follow the command below to install it.